 Your wife will be able to get all kinds of Filipino media through video websites like Youtube.
 Some cable companies carry channels catering to the Filipino community, especially if you live in a large city or place with a significant Filipino population.

 Here’s another option that is available to anyone with an internet connection: The Filipino Channel.
 You can subscribe to this channel for about 12 bucks a month and watch all kinds of content.
 This looks like a perfect choice if your local cable provider doesn’t offer some kind of specialty channel for Filipinos.
 It would also work well for those who don’t want to change their cable service just to get that one channel.

 You’ll need to invest in a rice cooker if you haven’t already.
 She may want to eat rice for breakfast, lunch and dinner just like she does back home.
-Larger cities will have at least one Filipino store so she can get some ingredients.
+Larger cities will have at least one Filipino (or Asian) store so she can get some ingredients.
 Fortunately, some dishes (like adobo) don’t require anything except what can be found at most grocery stores (vinegar, soy sauce, etc).

 Your wife will also find it helpful if she can meet some other Filipina friends in your community.
 One way to go about this is search “Filipino American (name of your city/town/state)” and see what you can find.
 There are Fil-Am associations all over the place.
 You’ll eventually discover that people from the Philippines tend to find each other and gather together for social events like birthday parties.